krzychb/OnlineHumidifier/7-Control/readme.md

 This procedure is using global variables that contain ambient humidity and humidifier status.
 The statement ``` 'refresh' content='5' ``` will cause the page to reload itself every 5 seconds, so we can see humidity value changes.

 The  HTML code to render a link looks as follows ``` <a href="/humidifier/1">On</a> ```.
-Corresponding statement in Arduino code should contain additinal escape character ``` \ ``` before each quotatiion mark like this -``` \" ```.
-This is to distinguish it from quotation mark that means begining or end of a string.
+Corresponding statement in Arduino code should contain additional escape character ``` \ ``` before each quotation mark like this -``` \" ```.
+This is to distinguish it from quotation mark that means beginning or end of a string.

 Complete sketch is saved as [OnlineHumidifier-Control](OnlineHumidifier-Control/).
 If you compile it, upload and open ``` http://192.168.1.120/humidifier/0 ``` (do not forget to replace ``` 192.168.1.120 ``` with IP of your ESP!) the following will be displayed in web browser:

 ![Humidifier control screen](pictures/web-browser-humidifier-control-screen.png)

-I encourage you to improve this sketch by changing the font, adding graphics, alter colours of displayed information basing on humidifier status or humidity range, show % of the time when humidifier was on, etc.
+I encourage you to improve this sketch by changing the font, adding graphics, alter colors of displayed information basing on humidifier status or humidity range, show % of the time when humidifier was on, etc.

 ## The Next Step - Put it All Together